 The source of the Nile

-A trip to Uganda should be completed by a two day visit to the source of the Nile in Jinja.
+A trip to Uganda should be completed by a two day visit to the source of the Nile in Jinja involving white water rafting.
 River Nile is one of the three longest lakes in the world and passes through several countries as after leaving Uganda among which includes Sudan, Ethiopia and Egypt.
 Jinja is a small, quiet, relatively well planned former industrial town with beautiful scenery.
 You can visit the Bujagali falls or go boat riding along the river Nile as you spot several large crocodiles.
 The river Nile also provides spots for camping, fishing, rafting, kayaking and the now popular bungee jumping.

 The scenic Ssese Islands are an archipelago of 84 islands found in Lake Victoria.
 Locals love to take their vacation in the islands quiet sandy beaches.
 The journey to the islands from Entebbe takes 3 hours by ferry or 45 from Bukakata.
 The route through Entebbe by ferry will take you through the beautiful Lake Victoria and fishing villages.
 The largest island is Bugala in Kalangala town.
 Other islands include Bulago and Bukasa which all have excellent white sand beaches.
 Fishing and tourism are the main economic activities in the islands.
 Visitors on Ssese Islands tour will have opportunities to spot several bird species, monkeys, crocodile, hippos and a few antelope species.

 The centre is located in Entebbe and set up by the Uganda government for education and conservation purposes.
 The centre was recently revamped and has grown considerably in recent years.
 The population and variety of animals, birds and reptiles has increased.
 Visitors to Uganda for short workshops and conferences can find the centre a perfect place to get a taste of what Uganda has to offer in terms of both flora and fauna.